Ruka-CFW/rk3128-cfw/doc/install.md

   * If you don´t know which version to install, if is an A12 is likely to rev3 and if is an A13 a rev2. **Install an incorrect version will not harm your A12/A13 system!!!**
  * Extract the firmware: ```$ unzip RUKA_a12_v1_v2_3.0_alpha_20210504.img.zip```
  * Set your Powkiddy A12/13 in flash mode (LOADER):
-  * Press and hold SELECT + HOME + VOL+ while you power up your device
+  * Press and hold Vol+,Vol-,Home and Select while you power up your device
  * Connect a USB-A to USB-A cable to your computer
  * Flash the firmware with: ```sudo Linux_Upgrade_Tool_v1.57/upgrade_tool uf RUKA_a12_v1_v2_3.0_alpha_20210504.img```
  * You should observe a console output similar to this: